bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "My name is Morenfein Derret, and I work in a special department of the Ghor Dranas' military.
 We focus on removing thieves and burglars from..." he hesitated, choosing his word carefully. "... places they should not be" he finished with a smile.

-"You make traps which so far have had so much success, that the underground community of thieves have made a list of where your mechanisms are placed."
+"You two make traps which so far have had so much success, that the underground community of thieves have made a list of where your mechanisms are placed."
 He turned and walked two steps towards the window as he continued:
-"My colleagues and I have infiltrated some of these groups, and even though we could simply arrest them as soon as they enter different buildings to rob, it has become a almost a joy to watch these poor devils struggle getting past your systems."
+"My colleagues and I have infiltrated some of these groups, and even though we could simply arrest them as soon as they enter buildings to rob, it has become almost a joy to watch these poor devils struggle getting past your systems."
 His voice indicated it was not just 'almost', but they were looking forward for these events.
 Morenfein's torso turned slightly as he looked back at them.

-"You two have created something so hard to get past, that the best of thieves sees it as a victory to get past, and not a victory to steal."
+"You two have created something so hard to get past, that the best of thieves sees it as a victory to get past, and not just a victory to steal."
-He took a pause for a breath, and looked around in the shop, landing his eyes on a board with letters from customers hang - all of them praising their work preventing burglars from robbing their houses.
+He took a pause for a breath, and looked around in the shop, landing his eyes on a board with letters from customers - all of them praising their work preventing burglars from robbing their houses.

 "But the thieves are getting crafty" he said, as he inspected some of the letters on the board.
 "We are no longer able to apprehend them before they vanish in thin air by some sort of magic."